Frequently asked questions

 The school or college plays a critical part in determining what might help your child in exams as any help put in place has to reflect his/her normal way of working with the school, such as your child finding it hard to complete exam papers within the set time or teachers observing that your child needing longer to complete tasks in class.

 If you feel that help is needed, you must speak to the Special Needs Coordinator (SENCo) in the first instance to see whether the school can conduct a brief assessment for this or, if not, whether the school will accept an external report from someone like myself as I am very happy to also complete JCQ form 8.

 We will need to sit at a kitchen/dining room table as some of the exercises involve writing.
 If this is not possible, we can sit on sofas but there must be at least a coffee table where you or your child can write comfortably.
-I will bring all the forms, stationery and tests.
-If you do have copies of previous assessments, then it would be helpful for me to have a look at these (either when I arrive or emailed/posted to me in advance).
+I will bring all the forms, stationery and test materials.
 Lastly, information about any parking difficulties or restrictions near your house is really helpful for me so do let me know before I come to you.

 No, not at all!
 I see many adults who need assessments for work, returning to study or just to get an answer to a lifelong question about having some type of learning difficulty.
-The oldest person I have assessed was 73.
+I've assessed a few people in their 70s.

 Where someone has difficulties that are physical (such as walking, self-care and cooking), you would be advised to seek a medical assessment, such as with an occupational therapist.
 However, it is also classified as a specific learning difficulty and difficulties with planning, organisation, etc. severely impact on studies and/or work.
 Therefore, in 2013, the SpLD Assessment Standards Committee (SASC) released information about how specialist assessors can assess for dyspraxia following its guidance about suitable tests.
-This applies to students and people aged 16+.For childhood dyspraxia assessments, I would encourage you to speak to your family GP about a referral to a paediatrician but please contact me if you would like the details of a very experienced private consultant paediatrician in the Crowborough area.
+This applies to students and people aged 16+ only.For childhood dyspraxia assessments, I would encourage you to speak to your family GP about a referral to a paediatrician but please contact me if you would like the details of a very experienced private consultant paediatrician in the Crowborough area.